Explanation

 =SUMPRODUCT({58,41,48;37,46,32;38,48,38;35,59,46;0,0,0;0,0,0;0,0,0;0,0,0;0,0,0;0,0,0;0,0,0;0,0,0})

 Notice the Boolean array acts like a filter to "cancel out" values not associated with group "A".
-Only the 12 values in group A survive the operation, the other 24 values are converted to zeros.
-With just a single array to process, SUMPRODUCT sums the array and returns a final result of 526.
+Only the 12 values in group A survive the operation, while the other 24 values are forced to zero.
+With just a single array to process, SUMPRODUCT sums the array and returns a final result: 526.

-Note: although this is an array formula, the SUMPRODUCT formula does not need to be entered in a special way with control + shift + enter, since SUMPRODUCT can handle array operations natively.
+Note: although this is an array formula, the SUMPRODUCT formula does not need to be entered in a special way with control + shift + enter, because SUMPRODUCT can handle array operations natively.

 Although the criteria needed for this example is simple (test for a specific group), you can adapt the criteria to handle more complex scenarios.
 For example, to perform a "contains" type search for a substring, you could use a FILTER formula like this: